bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		family F :: _ as Stack with plus

+#### Qualification &amp; Runtime

 Type families are a powerful way to abstract over types in terms of their qualities.
-To better understand the possibilities and limitations one should look into the details of the type system as described in a later section.
+To better understand the possibilities and limitations study the details of the type system as described in a later section.
-It is in particular important to understand the generalisation--specialisation relation between types and their static nature.
+It is in particular important to understand the generalisation--specialisation relation between types and the mostly static nature of both types and type families.

+In short this is to say that types and type families allow to precisely express ourselves at different levels of abstraction that (mostly) only exist conceptually for the programmer and the compiler to reason and understand how everything fits together.
+At runtime many of these aspects and abstractions are not important any longer as a physical machine makes no difference between most kinds of values.
+All that matter to the machine is how wide values are in terms of bits or bytes.

 ### Operations _(abstract over functions)_
 Operations are used to abstract over the meaning of a group of congeneric